cbeach512/cbeach512/README.md

-### Hi there, I'm Chad - aka cbeach512 👋

-## I'm a husband, father, engineer and gamer!
+### Hi there!
+I'm Chad, a husband, father, engineer and gamer!

 - 🔭 I’m currently working on Terraform and Ansible orchestration
 - 🌱 I’m currently learning how to containerize and optomize as much as possible